akajuvonen/akajuvonen.github.io/about.md

 # Antti Juvonen

-Hi, my name is Antti, and I'm a Data Scientist living in Finland.
+Hi, I'm Antti, a Data Scientist from Finland currently living in Tokyo, Japan.
+I'm working as a Machine Learning Engineer @ [Cogent Labs].
-I got a PhD in IT and I'm a startup Co-Founder @
-[CAP Data Technologies].
-I have 7+ years of experience in Machine Learning and AI research and also practical business cases.
-I am in the fortunate position of being able to say that my work is also my hobby.
+I got a PhD in IT and co-founded [CAP Data Technologies].
+I have 7+ years of experience in Machine Learning and software engineering.

-My interests include Machine Learning, AI, Big Data, programming and technology.
+My interests include programming (mostly Python), Machine Learning, AI, Big Data and technology.
 I'm also a big fan of presenting complicated concepts in a simple way and will write about my observations in the blog.